-- " Downward pressure on S-Finanzgruppe's CFR could originate from pressure on its BCA, in particular if the group's overall solvency is weakened by its low profitability, or if Germany's Strong+ Macro Profile were to be deteriorate. - " A support scenario for a number of member banks, in which necessary funds significantly compress the sector's overall capitalisation, could also strain the rating.
+- " Downward pressure on S-Finanzgruppe's CFR could originate from pressure on its BCA, particularly if the group's overall solvency is weakened by its low profitability, or if Germany's Strong+ macro profile were to deteriorate. - " If a number of member banks need support, with the necessary funds significantly compressing the sector's overall capitalisation, it could also strain the rating.